alexleems19/HowTos/DeployClusterWithPython.md

 ![Runbook Edit Button](https://cssexamplesallee.blob.core.windows.net/markdownimages/RunbookEditPage.png)

-You will need to download this example script and replace your information into '' and <username>
+You will need to download this example script and replace your information into **' '** and **< username >**

-The scrip is located here: https://cssexamplesallee.blob.core.windows.net/examplepythonscripts/pythonscripts/pythonClusterCreationExample.py
+The script is located here: https://cssexamplesallee.blob.core.windows.net/examplepythonscripts/pythonscripts/pythonClusterCreationExample.py

 Once you have downloaded the python script and made the appropriate adjustments, you can Publish.